The Government Procurement Review: Canada

-There is no requirement that foreign suppliers set up a local branch or subsidiary, or have local tax residence to do business with public bodies.
-Nevertheless, public bodies may choose to establish such criteria during the procurement process if doing so would not breach their free trade obligations or other duties (e.g., duty to conduct a fair competition), if any.
+There is no requirement that foreign suppliers set up a local branch or subsidiary or have local tax residence to do business with public bodies.
+Nevertheless, public bodies may choose to establish criteria of this kind during the procurement process if doing so would not breach their free trade obligations or other duties (e.g., duty to conduct a fair competition), if any.

 i Evaluating tenders

 Public entities issuing a call for tenders must disclose all criteria by which the purchaser will evaluate bidders.
 Purchasers that use undisclosed criteria to evaluate bidders' risk of being found liable for doing so.
 Although purchasers are allowed to include significant reservations in a call for bids, courts may not enforce such reservations if doing so would be at odds with the duty to run a fair competition.
 Changes made to evaluation criteria during the bidding process can likewise result in a breach of the purchaser's legal duty to run a fair evaluation process.

 Public entities are generally free to establish the terms by which they will evaluate bids.
 Where the estimated price of the contract is likely to be low, public entities typically evaluate bidders based on the lowest-priced bid.
 Otherwise, public entities generally evaluate bidders based on, inter alia, the best value, which gives them more leeway in taking into account attributes other than just the price of the bid.